shivanigoel/MitiGramWebAutomationPlaywright/README.md

 ## :dart: About ##

-This project contains automated UI tests for the Login and Careers pages on Mitigram using Playwright.
+This project contains automated web tests for the Mitigram Login and Careers pages using Playwright.

 ## :rocket: Technologies ##